adeep/bitwarden_reddit/cannot_login.md

 to get back into your vault.
 Bitwarden can neither reset your master password nor “circumvent” it in any way.

-Simplified explanation: the Bitwarden master password does not only “authenticate” you; it is also a major factor in the encryption of your vault.
+Simplified explanation: the Bitwarden master password does more than “authenticate” you; it is also a major factor in the encryption of your vault.
 _Your master password is a necessary input to decrypt your vault, and your master password never leaves your device._